Showing posts with label song review. Show all posts

 When asking Stephen where he gets his inspiration to write, he indicated he 'usually needs to be in a particular mood, but that most of his lyrics come to him as he's about to drop off to sleep at night'...which is why he keeps his iPhone handy to quickly jot his new ideas down!

-I was curious to know what comes first - the music or the lyrics - and he said that he does not have a set pattern when he writes; sometimes a particular chord sequence will come to mind and he'll adjust the lyrics to fit.
-But he also states the reverse happens; he can write a full song, then fit the music around it.
-Although he's in the early stages of his career, he's open to writing songs for other artists, so certainly he knows how to attack a songwriting project from any angle.
+I was curious to know what comes first - the music or the lyrics - and he said he does not have a set pattern when he writes; sometimes, a particular chord sequence will come to mind, and he'll adjust the lyrics to fit.
+But he also states the reverse happens; he can write a full song and then fit the music around it.
+Although he's in the early stages of his career, he's open to writing songs for other artists, so he knows how to attack a songwriting project from any angle.

-Famed musical inspirations include, Elvis Presley, Michael Buble, and Trace Adkins.
-Stephen points out that he's not isolated to one genre in particular, and that he'll write for numerous genres, including country.
+Famed musical inspirations include Elvis Presley, Michael Buble, and Trace Adkins.
+Stephen points out that he's not isolated to one particular genre and writes for numerous genres, including country.

 Anything is Possible

-Stephen remembers seeing famed X Factor success story James Arthur playing local pubs in his area prior to his being discovered and says that's when "it really hit home how if you stick to your dreams eventually you will get to where you want to be".
+Stephen remembers seeing the famed X Factor success story James Arthur playing local pubs in his area before being discovered.
+He says, "It really hit home how if you stick to your dreams, eventually you will get to where you want to be."
 Perseverance should never be underestimated.

 Sunday, August 10, 2014